KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

 ### Iterators must be iterable

 Notice that `for` automatically creates an iterator.
-What happens if we create an iterator ourselves (not using out `Iterable` class) and pass it into a `for` loop?
+What happens if the iterator already exists and we pass it directly into a `for` loop?

 ```python
 collection = # user creates collection